neondatabase/website/content/docs/manage/projects.md

 ### Reset the default compute size

 _Compute size_ is the number of Compute Units (CUs) assigned to a Neon compute endpoint.
 The number of CUs determines the processing capacity of the compute endpoint.
-One CU is equal to 1 vCPU with 4 GBs of RAM.
+One CU is equal to 1 vCPU with 4 GB of RAM.
 Currently, a Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
 Larger compute sizes will be supported in a future release.

 For [Neon Free Tier](/docs/introduction/free-tier) users, Neon sets your compute size to a static shared 1 vCPU, with 1 GB of RAM for each branch (max 10 branches).